 We took a left turn up the mountains

-It was a lot harder now we were not walking on a path, as there were bushes and large boulders.
+Progress was slower now we were not walking on a path, as there were bushes and large boulders.
 After struggling up hill for half an hour we took a break so I could check the map.

 Taking a break to enjoy the sun

-From here it wasn't far anymore - although nobody believed me - to reach a lake where I had planned to camp.
+From here it wasn't far anymore - although nobody believed me - to reach the lake where I had planned to camp.
 It lay behind the mountain ridge we were climbing.
-As it was a lot lower than our current position and sheltered from the wind it would likely be a bit warmer as well.
+As it was a lot lower than our current position and sheltered from the wind it would likely be warmer as well.

 The grass was comfortable

 The grass was so soft you could sleep comfortably, apparently